Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q12.
 I was arrested for possessing a small amount of marijuana, and a pipe.
 I went to court and got a conditional discharge.
 After I successfully completed my probation, the court dismissed both of the charges.
 Will an expungement be of any benefit to me?

 A. Yes.
 Since your charges were dismissed, you have no record of a conviction.
-However the original arrest is still on your record.
-In New Jersey, arrest information never goes away automatically.
-And its mere existence can put you at a competitive disadvantage.
+However the original arrest may still be on your record.
+Under a new law called L. 2019, c.269, these arrests are supposed to be expunged automatically.
+If that has not yet happened, its mere existence can put you at a competitive disadvantage.
 Your arrest record can cause prospective employers to hire someone else equally (or less) qualified, instead of you.
-Or they can even fire you after you've been hired.
+Employers can even fire you after you've been hired.
 Discrimination against persons with an arrest record may be unfair, but it nevertheless exists.
-In order for your marijuana charge to not show up, you must expunge your arrest record.
+In order for your marijuana charge to not show up, your arrest record must be expunged.

 Q13.
 My convictions were expunged.
 Now I want to apply for a gun permit.
 Should I divulge those expunged matters on my New Jersey firearms application?